 Poltorats'ky derides Chinese poetry: 'The general Party line, like a spring breeze sweeping over the land, gives life to the crops.'
 Is it really only in Chinese periodicals that such poetry can be found?
-His eyesight seems to be failing....
+His evesight seems to be failing....
 Here is an article reviewing the illustrations in a periodical: 'The saturation of black makes them difficult to understand.
-The editors are directed to note the necessity...', etc. Where was this printed?
+The editors are directed to note the necessity . . .', etc. Where was this printed?
 In China?
 No, this is the paper 'Youth of the Ukraine' [1] re-educating the periodical 'Dnieper' [2].
-To attack Mao, whose vision of the China of the future is '"a communist barracks" [3] with hungry but obedient slave Cogs' ('Literary Ukraine', 24 Feb 1967) and at the same time to direct an artist what colours he is to use - what an Everest of hypocrisy!
+To attack Mao, whose vision of the China of the future is "a communist barracks" [3] with hungry but obedient slave Cogs' ('Literary Ukraine', 24 Feb 1967) and at the same time to direct an artist what colours he is to use - what an Everest of hypocrisy!
 Poltorats'ky is struck most of all by the 'absolute lack of a sense of humour' in China.
 He quotes these lines as an example:

-If you must sing, sing revolutionary songs, If you must read, read books by Chairman Mao....
+If you must sing, sing revolutionary songs, If you must read, read books by Chairman Mao. . . .

+.
 If you are one of us.
-But if you are detached and love the dreamt-of times, rear your culture in a swamp, like a stork....
+But if you are detached and love the dreamt-of times, rear your culture in a swamp, like a stork. . . .
 Not for us!
-We need song - storm, thunder, We need song - storm, thunder, We need each one a soldier For our everydays and our fronts!
+We need song - storm, thunder, We need - words like bombs! ...
+We need each one a soldier For our everydays and our fronts!

 Who would notice that the first part is a poem by Liao Chu-tsan, a Chinese, and the second part a poem by Oleksa Vlyz'ko [4], published in 1927 in 'Literary Gazette'?
 [5] Poltorats'ky began his career as a critic by publicising such poems.
-For some reason he did not mention a sense of humour then...
+For some reason he did not mention a sense of humour then....
 Poets such as Liao Chu-tsan learned from such models.
-Honestly, it isn't nice to censure one's own children like this...
+Honestly, it isn't nice to censure one's own children like this. . . .

-The newspaper 'Izvestia' [6] (no. 78, 1967) wrote that 'the Maoists, openly challenging Marxism-Leninism ..., have declared as their goal the assimilation of the non-Han (non-Chinese - V.M.) peoples'.
-If this is a 'challenge' to Marxism-Leninism, then one must include among the Maoists such learned men as
+The newspaper 'Izvestia' [6] (no. 78, 1967) wrote that 'the Maoists, openly challenging Marxism-Leninism . . . , have declared as their goal the assimilation of the non-Han (non-Chinese - V.M.) peoples'.
+If this is a 'challenge' to Marxism-Leninism, then one must include among the Maoists such learned men as other writers on faked charges of belonging to a 'fascist Ukrainian nationalist organisation' and of 'organising sabotage'.
+Now rehabilitated.

 [1] 'Molod' Ukrainy' (Kiev).
 [2] 'Dnipro' (Kiev).

-[3] 'Barracks communism' is the phrase used to characterise Bakunin's blueprint for the future society by Marx and Engels in their 'L'Alliance de la Démocratie Socialiste et l'Association Internationale des Travailleurs' (London and Hamburg, 1873), chap. viii (1) (cf. their 'Sochineniya', xviii (Moscow, 1961) 414).
+[3] 'Barracks communism' is the phrase used to characterise Bakunin's blueprint for the suture society by Marx and Engels in their 'L'Alliance de la Démocratie Socialiste et l'Association Internationale des Travailleurs' (London and Hamburg, 1873), chap. viii (1) (cf. their 'Sochineniya', xviii (Moscow, 1961) 414).
 [4] Soviet Ukrainian poet (1908-34).
 A deaf mute, he was shot together with several